netbirdio/netbird/docs/README.md

 Furthermore, Wiretrustee ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.
-In cases when a direct peer-to-peer connection isn't possible all traffic is relayed securely between peers.
+In cases when a direct peer-to-peer connection isn't possible, all traffic is relayed securely between peers.
 Wiretrustee also monitors the connection health and restarts broken connections.

 There are a few more things that we are working on to make secure private networks simple.
 A few examples are ACLs, MFA and activity monitoring.